Hello Everybody, are you ready for a lovely Somerset Apple Cake recipe?

 What else can you do with apples?

-Don’t forget you can stew eating and cooking apples down to use for an apple sauce for the Sunday roast, or add to warming crumbles and apples pies, spoon over your morning porridge or Greek yogurt.
-You can also remove the core from the middle of a whole apple, stuff the middle with dried fruit and drizzle with honey for a Bonfire night baked apple.
+Well, don’t forget you can stew eating and cooking apples down to use for an apple sauce for the Sunday roast, or add to warming crumbles and apple pies or spoon over your morning porridge or Greek yogurt.
+You can also remove the core from the middle of a whole apple, stuff the middle with dried fruit and drizzle with honey for a Bonfire night baked apple or evening dessert.

 A family favourite is Somerset Apple cake – yes, the New Leaf family does eat cake!
 Everything in moderation.